 She particularly likes to be involved with our spirituality and is one of the editors of GreenSpirit magazine.
 She loves being part of a group of inspiring and like minded people.
 One of her regular activities is attending local Newman Society lectures.
 She has been particularly inspired by the writings of Thomas Berry and has edited a book of meditations using quotations from his work.

 Stephen Wollaston was born and lives in the east end of London, and was given the name Santoshan (contentment) by an English swami.
-He holds a degree in religious studies and a post-graduate certificate in religious education from King’s College London, a diploma in typographic design from the London College of Printing, and a certificate in advanced psychosynthesis psychology.
+He holds a degree in religious studies and a post-graduate certificate in religious education from King’s College London.
+He also studied typographic design, and transpersonal psychology for three years.
 In the late 70s he was the principal bass guitarist of one of London’s first punk rock bands, The Wasps.
-He recently worked as an academic writing coordinator for a medical university in the Middle East.
+He has taught world religions and other humanities subjects, English language, and academic writing at various educational establishments in the UK and at a medical university in the Middle East.

-Stephen is an author, co-author and editor of several books, including Spirituality Unveiled: Awakening to Creative Life (Earth Books, 2011), and River of Green Wisdom: Exploring Christian and Yogic Earth Centred Spirituality (GreenSpirit Book Series, 2016 printed edition).
+Stephen is an author, co-author and editor of several books, including Spirituality Unveiled: Awakening to Creative Life (Earth Books, 2011), The House of Wisdom: Yoga Spirituality of the East and West (coauthored, Mantra Books, 2007), River of Green Wisdom: Exploring Christian and Yogic Earth Centred Spirituality (GreenSpirit Book Series, printed edition, 2016), and Realms of Wondrous Gifts: Psychic, Mediumistic and Miraculous Powers in the Great Mystical and Wisdom Traditions (revised edition, 2018).

 Chris Holmes’s conversion to a green ethos was gradual but thorough.
 He worked for nearly three decades in the financial markets , and as Director of a large City institution was instrumental in the introduction and development of ‘green’ investment funds – one of the few activities he feels good about during this period!
 Since leaving the financial sector in the mid 1990s he has spent his time in voluntary work and developing a range of eco-related interests.